euler-xyz/frontend-fork-setup/README.md

 ## Euler v2 frontend testnet deployer

-Deploy a testnet setup with the Euler v2 smart contracts.
+Deploy a testnet setup for the [EVK](https://github.com/euler-xyz/euler-vault-kit) and [EVC](https://github.com/euler-xyz/ethereum-vault-connector/).

 ## How to deploy